Muhammad II of Alamut: Biography

 Meanwhile, an important political change took place in Iran and other eastern lands.
 The Seljuqs disintegrated after Sanjar's death in 552/1157, being replaced by the Turkish amirs and generals.
 It must be remembered that Tughril Beg (d.
 455/1063) had founded the Seljuqid empire in 447/1055 and was declined in 590/1194.
 This dynasty produced 15 rulers belonging to seven generations.

 Towards the end of the twelfth century a new power emerged in the east.
-South of the Aral sea lay the land of Khawaraz in Central Asia, the seat of an old civilization, whose hereditary rulers assumed the old title of the kings as the Khwarazmshahs.
+South of the Aral sea lay the land of Khawaraz in Central Asia, the seat of an old civilisation, whose hereditary rulers assumed the old title of the kings as the Khwarazmshahs.
 In about 586/1190, the Khawarazmshah Alauddin Tekish (d.
 596/1200) occupied Khorasan, thus becoming master of eastern Iran.
 The Khawarazmians soon came to have an impressive empire of their own, stretching from the borders of India to Anatolia.
 The Seljuq dynasty came to an end everywhere except in Anatolia when Alauddin Tekish defeated Tughril III at Ray in 590/1194.
 The triumphant Khawarazmshah was the obvious ruler to fill the vacancy created by the Seljuqs, and in the following year, the Abbasid caliph Nasir (d.
 622/1225) invested Alauddin Tekish with the sultanate of western Iran, Khorasan and Turkistan.

 We come across an instance of Ustandar Hazarasf bin Shahrnush (560-586/1164-1190), the Baduspanid ruler of Rustamdar and Ruyan, who had harboured himself at Alamut.
 According to "Jamiut-Tawarikh" (pp. 170–173), Hazarasf had cemented his close relation with the Ismailis residing at Rudhbar and granted them few castles in his territories.
 When his relation deteriorated with his superior, Husam ad-Dawla Ardashir (567-602/1172-1206), the Bawandid Ispahbad of Mazandarn, he took refuge at Alamut as a result.
 In due course, Hazarasf raided his former territories with the help of the Ismaili fidais and killed an Alid ruler of Daylaman.
 He was at last arrested and killed by Ardashir in 586/1190.

 The hostile Sunni rulers had maintained the tradition of occasionally massacring the Ismailis.
 It is reported, for instance, according to Ibn Athir (12th vol., pp. 76–7) that a bulk of people accused of Ismailism were killed in lower Iraq in the year 600/1204.

 Succession

 Nūr ad-Dīn Muḥammad II was born in Alamut Castle.
-When he ascended to leadership of Alamūt, he immediately avenged his father's death by executing his father's killer, Hasan ibn Namawar (who apparently could not tolerate the reforms and claims of Hassan Ala Dhikrihi's Salam and wanted to reinstate shari'ah) and the latter's relatives upon succeeding his father at nineteen years old.
-This act put to rest all of the remaining members of the Buyid dynasty.
+When he ascended to leadership of Alamūt, he immediately avenged his father's death by executing his father's killer, Hasan ibn Namawar (who apparently could not tolerate the reforms and claims of Hassan Ala Dhikrihi's-Salam and wanted to reinstate Shari'ah) and the latter's relatives upon succeeding his father at nineteen years old.
+This act put to rest all of the remaining members of the Buyids.